Fareen24/customer_feedback_analysis/README.md

 # Customer Feedback Analysis and Summarization

-This project is designed to help businesses gain actionable insights from customer feedback collected across multiple sources, such as product reviews, social media comments, and surveys.
-By leveraging NLP techniques and a summarization model (BART), the tool will analyze and summarize customer feedback, detect themes and sentiments, and generate a streamlined summary of qualitative feedback data.
+This chatbot  will help users  gain actionable insights from customer feedback collected across multiple sources, such as product reviews, social media comments, and surveys.
+The chatbot will leverage abstractuve sunmmarization from BART Transformers and Retrieval-Augmented Generation(RAG) and will be able  analyze and summarize customer feedback, detect themes and sentiments, generate a streamlined summary of customer feedback and actionionable insights.
 ## Project Structure

 The project is structured into three main phases: